 California Disturbing the Peace Law

-A conviction can come with serious collateral consequences beyond jail time and fines.
+Being convicted of disturbing the peace can lead to serious consequences, including jail time, fines, and a criminal record.
+A conviction can also come with serious collateral consequences beyond jail time and fines.
 It can affect your ability to obtain employment and housing, depending on the charge.

-Employers and landlords that conduct background checks on you may see the charge and treat you unfavorably.
+Employers and landlords who conduct background checks on you may see the charge and treat you unfavorably.

 What is Disturbing the Peace in California?